blackdiamand/blackdiamand.github.io/README.md

 # blackdiamand.github.io
-this is a website. specifically it is my website. enjoy my obscure rambles!
+this is a website. specifically it is my website.